learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 17.2.
-What is dynamic import in JavaScript?
+## Q. What is dynamic import in JavaScript?

 Dynamic `import()` (ES2020) allows you to import a module **on demand** at runtime rather than statically at the top of a file.
 It returns a **Promise** that resolves to the module object, enabling lazy loading and code splitting.